-Based on this hierarchy of singularities, we prove in Theorem \ref{Thm1} that any apparent singularity can be regularized to essential connection regularity by iterative use of the RT-equations, both locally and globally.
-To authors' knowledge, this is the first definitive theory of apparent singularities applicable to Lorentzian geometry and general affine connections.
-Moreover, because a manifold by itself does not have enough structure to determine a geometric level of regularity, (every $C^1$ atlas is compatible with a $C^\infty$ atlas \cite{Hirsch}), the essential regularity of a connection is the point at which a geometric level of regularity enters the subject of Geometry.
+Based on this hierarchy of singularities, we prove in Theorem \ref{Thm1} that any apparent singularity in a connection can be removed by regularizing the connection to its essential regularity by iterative use of the RT-equations, both locally and globally.
+To the authors' knowledge, this is the first definitive theory of apparent singularities applicable to Lorentzian geometry and general affine connections.

+Even though Sobolev norms in non-Riemannian geometry are in general not invariant, we establish here that the highest possible level of Sobolev regularity, the essential regularity, is invariant.
+In \cite{ReintjesTemple_Measurements}, the authors argue that the essential regularity of the gravitational metric, determined experimentally by large length-scale measurements, would encode information about the underlying physics on smaller length scales.
+Because a manifold by itself does not have enough structure to determine a geometric level of regularity, (every $C^1$ atlas is compatible with a $C^\infty$ atlas \cite{Hirsch}), the essential regularity of a connection marks the point at which a geometric level of regularity enters the subject of geometry.